 “It’s a very slow process.
-People can go for year or decades and not even realize that they’re slowly going blind.”
+People can go for years or decades and not even realize that they’re slowly going blind.”

-“We put all the pieces together and we can usually diagnose glaucoma in the eye clinic,” Dr. Fung said.
+“We put all the pieces together and can usually diagnose glaucoma in the eye clinic,” Dr. Fung said.

 What treatments are available?

 “Once someone is diagnosed with glaucoma, it is important that we control the pressure in the eye,” Dr. Fung said.
 “We have three ways to control the pressure.
-There’s medication, a laser treatment and surgery.
+There’s medication, laser treatment and surgery.
 We always try to start with the medicines, but sometimes it’s not enough and we have to try another treatment to keep the pressures under control.”